f5uii/dbus-shelly-pro-3em-smartmeter/README.md

 * Channel B for PV inverter production,
 * and Channel C to monitor the output of a MultiPlus inverter/charger.

 With this module, you can easily define in the configuration file which channel is used for your PV Inverter source.
+At this stage of development, only the **PV Inverter** equipment is functional (no Grid, no Genset at present).

 ## Prerequisites
 To use this module, you will need: